1600hp/1600hp.github.io/updates/_posts/2017-7-16-Why-I-Left-Yu-Gi-Oh.markdown

 Again, I don't really know if this will happen in the TCG metagame.
 I hope it won't.
 But I'm still not sticking around to find out.

-<h3>I'm Outa Here, But You Don't Have To Be</h3>
+<h3>I'm Out, But You Don't Have To Be</h3>

-Listed out like this, there's...
-A lot that can go wrong here.
+Listed out like this, there's... a lot that can go wrong here.
 The thing is, though, most of it isn't a problem for a lot of people.

 I've kinda pigeonholed myself into the Johnny/Spike demographic, and looking back on it, Yu-Gi-Oh isn't really the place for that kind of player.
 In retrospect, I'm surprised I lasted this long.